wdk-docs/jsdoc-docs/docs/_sources/about/namepaths.rst.txt

     * @event module:foo/bar.event:MyEvent
     */

-{% endexample %}

 There are some special cases with namepaths:
 [@module]\ `module-tag <tags-module.html>`__ names are prefixed by “module:”, [@external]\ `external-tag <tags-external.html>`__ names are prefixed by “external:”, and [@event]\ `event-tag <tags-event.html>`__ names are prefixed by “event:”.

-{% example “Namepaths of objects with special characters in the name.”
-%}

 .. code-block:: js
+   :caption: Namepaths of objects with special characters in the name.

    /** @namespace */
    var chat = {